ylkyc/BTPNet/README.md

 # BTPNet
-This is the code for the paper "BTPNet: A Probabilistic Spatial-Temporal Aware Network for Burn-Through Point Multi-Step Prediction in Sintering Process".
+This is the code for the paper "BTPNet: A Probabilistic Spatial-Temporal Aware Network for Burn-Through Point Multi-Step Prediction in Sintering Process".(under review)

 This work is inspired by the following papers: